House Course Policies

-In order to maintain suitable academic standards the following conditions must be met:
+In order to maintain suitable academic standards for House Courses, the following conditions must be met:

 1. A Trinity College faculty member must supervise the course, and may serve as the instructor.

 In all but exceptional cases, that faculty member's department will serve as the sponsoring department for the course.
 When the faculty member has no appointment in Trinity, a Trinity department must serve as sponsoring department.
 As instructor of record, the faculty sponsor bears administrative responsibility for the course and will submit grades (in consultation with the instructors), including midterm grades, as appropriate; assist with access to Sakai; and assign permission numbers during the last two weeks of drop/add as needed.

 The sponsor will also: 1) participate in the development of the course syllabus, 2) attend at least three class meetings, the first of which must occur during weeks 1-3 of the semester, as indicated in the syllabus, 3) submit an evaluation, and 4) ensure that the course meets 12 times for a minimum total of 18 hours.